duniter/duniter-v2s/docs/user/rpc.md

   if you don't already have a wildcard certificate.
 - `service nginx reload`

-Your node is now online as a mirror node.
+Your node is now online as a rpc node.
 It's fully capable for wallet use.

 To go further, read [How to become a (black)smith](./smith.md)